Williamhsu1999/LinkedIn-Connection-Request-Automate/README.md

 linkedin_username = "yourusernamehere"
 linkedin_password = "yourpasswordhere"
 ```
--Update the path to the Excel file containing the list of names.
+- Update the path to the Excel file containing the list of names.
 ```
 data = pd.read_excel("C:/Users/your_username/location/namelist.xlsx", engine='openpyxl')
 ```
--Update the executable_path parameter with the path to your ChromeDriver.
+- Update the executable_path parameter with the path to your ChromeDriver.
 ```
 driver = webdriver.Chrome(executable_path="C:/Users/your_username/location/chromedriver.exe", options=options)
 ```
--Modify the waiting time.
+- Modify the waiting time.
 To change the time the script waits before moving on to the next person, locate the following line of code in the script:
 ```
 time.sleep(5)